 If you want to leave a job you no longer enjoy, I negotiating a severance instead of quitting.
 If you negotiate a severance like I did back in 2012, you not only get a severance check, but potentially subsidized healthcare, deferred compensation, and worker training.
-Since you got laid off, you’re also eligible for up to 27 weeks of unemployment benefits.
-Having a financial runway is huge during your transition period.

 Conversely, if you quit your job you get nothing.
 Check out, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye, on how to negotiate a severance.
-I first published the book in 2012 and have since expanded it to 180 pages from 100 pages in the 3rd edition thanks to tremendous reader feedback and successful case studies.

 There's nothing better than starting your own website (tutorial) to own your brand online and earn extra income on the side.
 Why should LinkedIn, FB, and Twitter pop up when someone Google's your name?
 With your own website you can connect with potentially millions of people online, sell a product, sell some else's product, make passive income and find a lot of new consulting and FT work opportunities.

-Financial Samurai started as a personal journal to make sense of the financial crisis in 2009.
-By early 2012, it started making a livable income stream so I decided to negotiate a severance package.
 Years later, FS now makes more than I did as an Executive Director at a major bulge bracket firm with 90% less work and 100% more fun.
 Start your own WordPress website with Bluehost today.
 You never know where the journey will take you!